 The Value of our work

-Logan*, the Senior Class President at Brunswick Academy, called our office back in March to let us know about his class’ decision to contribute to our organization.
+Ben, the Senior Class President at Brunswick Academy, called our office back in March to let us know about his class’ decision to contribute to our organization.
 He invited our President and Chief Executive Officer, Ron Carter, to attend the last assembly of the school year in May to speak to the student body of kindergarteners through twelfth-graders about the work of Children Incorporated.
 At that assembly, Mr. Carter gratefully accepted a check for our organization in the amount of $500.

 Ms. Roberts saw the value in recommending an organization whose mission the students could really get behind: Children Incorporated provides resources to children in need in the United States and abroad because we passionately believe that children everywhere deserve education, hope, and opportunity.
-Logan was moved when he heard about us, for he has a personal connection to children.
+Ben was moved when he heard about us, for he has a personal connection to children.
 Throughout his high school years, he worked as a childcare counselor after school and on weekends.
-Logan recognized that our work is important, for we, just like him, strive to improve children’s lives.
+Ben recognized that our work is important, for we, just like him, strive to improve children’s lives.

 The Brunswick Academy Senior Class contribution was used in support of our Hope In Action Fund, which addresses the pressing needs of children enrolled in our program and their families in times of emergencies and natural disasters.
 Donations to our Hope In Action Fund allow us to offer assistance beyond sponsorship support when it is needed.

 This generous gift from the Brunswick Academy was used for the purchase of food, bedding, clothing, and toiletries for a family in New Orleans, Louisiana, as well as to assist four families in Inez, Kentucky that had lost their homes and belongings to fire.
 As a result of Ms. Roberts having shared our work with her students, ordinary high school seniors made an extraordinary difference in the lives of five families in need.
 Those five families’ well-being was improved as a result, and they were given hope in the wake of devastation.